shoaibjussab/CTEC3905-ASSIGNMENT-2/README.md

 Submission Date: Friday 10th March 2017

-Please noe that i had some issues setting up github and that my previous repository had crashed, therefore i had to delete the repository and start again.
+Please note that i had some issues setting up github and that my previous repository had crashed, therefore i had to delete the repository and start again.